ajsevillano/password-generator/README.md

 ## Tech

-The random password generator is written using Sass Global (1.49.0), React.js (v 18.2.0), and bootstrapped with [Create React App](https://github.com/facebook/create-react-app). this app was developed under Node v16.13.1.
+The random password generator is written using Standalone Sass (1.49.0), React.js (v 18.2.0), and bootstrapped with [Create React App](https://github.com/facebook/create-react-app). this app was developed under Node v16.13.1.

 Note: This app uses Standalone Sass (global mode),so Sass won't be installed when you clone this app and run npm i.
 To install Sass on standalone mode run on your terminal: